-Also the big boss of French car manufacturer (and Nissan ally) Renault as well as Japanese automaker Mitsubishi, Ghosn is being accused of understating his income as reflected on his financial statements—the likely implication being that the executive did it in order to pay lower taxes.
+Also the big boss of French car manufacturer (and Nissan ally) Renault as well as Japanese automaker Mitsubishi, Ghosn is being accused of understating his income as reflected on his financial statements.
 The same Reuters report added that Ghosn “had agreed to voluntarily speak to prosecutors,” and that the Tokyo District Public Prosecutors Office “had declined to comment.”

 Now, this is the juicy part: Nissan has released its own statement, replete with shocking revelations.
 Here it is in full: